Working with Snakemake

 • If several jobs are run in parallel there is a risk that they write to tempfile at the same time.
 This can lead to very scary results.

-• Sometimes we don’t know the names of all the files that a program can generate.
-It is, for example, not unusual that programs leave some kind of error log behind if something goes wrong.
+• Sometimes we don’t know the names of all the files that a program can generate and we may only be interested in a few of them.

 rule some_rule: